mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * [What is the NEO Blockchain C# Developers Center of Excellence?](https://github.com/mwherman2000/neo-csharpcoe/blob/master/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md#what-is-the-neo-blockchain-c-developers-center-of-excellence)

-## The NEO Blockchain: The Enterprise Distributed Applications Platform Enabled by .NET and C#
+## The NEO Blockchain: The Enterprise Distributed Applications Platform enabled by Microsoft Azure, .NET, C# and Visual Studio

 * The NEO Blockchain is an open source, programmable blockchain platform for enterprise distributed applications.
 * All of the NEO Blockchain core infrastructure components as well as the NEO developer tool suite are written entirely using .NET, C# and Visual Studio; including: